MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 So where do world templates come from?
 Well, they are basically a zipped Minecraft world that contains the proper **manifest.json** file, a **texts** folder with some files inside it, and has the file extension **.mctemplate**.

-If your exported world has neat stuff added to it, like [add-on packs](GettingStarted.md), those get included, too.
+If your exported world has custom stuff added to it, like [add-on packs](GettingStarted.md), those get included, too.

 When you import a world file (**.mcworld**), it gets added to the list of Worlds and you just open it and get mining and crafting.

-When you import a world template (**.mctemplate**), it goes into the list of world templates and Minecraft knows to use it to create a world that will then be added to your list of worlds.
+When you import a world template (**.mctemplate**), it goes into the list of world templates where you can select it and Minecraft will use it to create a world that will then be added to your list of worlds.

 Let's start with the simplest possible Minecraft world and learn some cool renaming tricks.